EOSIO/eos/EXCHANGE_README.md

 replay the blockchain to pickup any historical activity.

 ```
- $ nodeos --replay --filter_on_accounts youraccount
+ $ enunode --replay --filter_on_accounts youraccount
 ```

-You only need to replay once, subsequent runs of nodeos should not use the replay flag or your startup times will be unnecessiarlly long.
+You only need to replay once, subsequent runs of enunode should not use the replay flag or your startup times will be unnecessiarlly long.

 Accepting Deposits
 -----------
-When designing this tutorial we assume that an exchange will poll `nodeos` for incoming transactions and will want to know when a transfer is considered irreversible or final.
+When designing this tutorial we assume that an exchange will poll `enunode` for incoming transactions and will want to know when a transfer is considered irreversible or final.

 With eosio based chains, finality of a transaction occurs once 2/3+1 of block produers have either directly or indirectly confirmed the block.
-This could take from less than a second to a couple of minutes, but either way nodeos will keep you posted on the status.
+This could take from less than a second to a couple of minutes, but either way enunode will keep you posted on the status.

 ## Initial Condition
 ```